NiloGregginz33/QMGRExperiments/README.md

 **It is understood that early experiments that drew analogies to black hole processes are not literal arguments for cosmological phenomena, rather an informational phenomena.

-**This is a simulation via geometry reconstruction with a twist of programmable curvature (+other features), and MDS being a single example. we achieve smooth mi/subsystem entropy gradients, and try to put it to use.
+**This is a "simulation" via geometry reconstruction with a twist of programmable curvature (+other features), and MDS being a single example. we achieve smooth mi/subsystem entropy gradients, and try to put it to use.

 **partial commits of old licenses are accidental and the newest license should always be used